Schools and Youth

 One of the easiest an most cost effective ways to create this norm is implement Comprehensive Tobacco-Free School Policies.
 These policies in coordination with other community wide efforts can significantly modify the way youth view tobacco.

 To View Model Policy Language Click HERE

 To assess your school’s tobacco policy, obtain a copy of the policy, and compare the language against THIS CHECKLIST.
-Are YOU fully protected from Secondhand Smoke at school ?

 NO EXCUSES!
 If your school does not have a comprehensive tobacco-free school policy, here’s a TOOLKIT that can faciliate the implementation of a policy that will protect everyone, at all times.